logic-and-applications/rocq-lna/README.md

    ![Bypassing unsigned installer warning](images/bypassing-unsigned-installer-warning.png)

 2. Allow the installer to make changes on your device by clicking `Yes` to enter the installation wizard.
 Then click past the start and agree to Rocq's user license agreement.
 3. Next you may choose which components to install.
-Of these, only `coqide` is not required for the course.
-If you do not want `coqide`, uncheck it and click `Next`.

-   `coqide` is a dedicated ide created for Rocq.
-You may choose to use this during the course, but it does not provide some of the custom functionality of our VS Code extension or ProofWeb.
-To be sure your exercise is allowed for this course, you can copy the file to ProofWeb and check there.

    ![Choosing which components to install](images/choose-components-installer.png)